BACK TO OUR WORKCLIENT: West Northamptonshire Council

 The Council secured funding to study particulate matter (PM) pollution from solid fuel burning.
 This is a significant contributor to poor air quality and preventable health impacts.
 Our role was to develop and deliver the public health communications campaign.
 It was designed to raise awareness and shift burning practices among residents.

 The challenge was striking the right balance in our environmental health marketing approach.
 We balanced health education with sensitivity to economic realities.
 For some households, solid fuel burning represents their only viable heating option.
 Many have made significant investments in wood burners and stoves.
+The campaign needed to educate without being overly prescriptive.

 Our team developed a targeted behaviour change campaign strategy.
 It was informed by comprehensive research.
 This included a winter resident survey, air quality monitoring, and health and economic impact assessments.
 The campaign creative focused on practical, achievable behaviour changes.
 It avoided outright restriction.
 This covered efficient burning, 'Ready to Burn' legislation, and health impacts.